-- Unless otherwise indicated, forward-looking statements in this MD&A describe the Company's expectations as of May 30, 2019. - Readers are cautioned not to place undue reliance on these statements as the Company's actual results, performance or achievements may differ materially from any future results, performance or achievements expressed or implied by such forward-looking statements if known or unknown risks, uncertainties or other factors affect the Company's business, or if the Company's estimates or assumptions prove inaccurate.
+- Unless otherwise indicated, forward-looking statements in this MD&A describe the Company's expectations as of April 24, 2020. - Readers are cautioned not to place undue reliance on these statements as the Company's actual results, performance or achievements may differ materially from any future results, performance or achievements expressed or implied by such forward-looking statements if known or unknown risks, uncertainties or other factors affect the Company's business, or if the Company's estimates or assumptions prove inaccurate.
 Therefore, the Company cannot provide any assurance that forward-looking statements will materialize. - The Company assumes no obligation to update or revise any forward-looking statement, whether as a result of new information, future events or any other reason except as required by law.

 The mineral resource estimates reported in this MD&A were prepared in accordance with Canadian National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101"), as required by Canadian securities regulatory authorities.
 For United States reporting purposes, the United States Securities and Exchange Commission ("SEC") applies different standards in the classification of mineralization.
 In particular, while the terms "measured," "indicated" and "inferred" mineral resources are required pursuant to NI 43-101, the SEC does not recognize such terms.
 Canadian standards differ significantly from the requirements of the SEC.
 Investors are cautioned not to assume that any part or all of the mineral deposits in these categories constitute or will ever be converted into reserves.
 In addition, "inferred" mineral resources have a great amount of uncertainty as to their existence and great uncertainty as to their economic and legal feasibility.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
 Under Canadian securities laws, issuers must not make any disclosure of results of an economic analysis that includes inferred mineral resources, except in rare cases.
-Inferred mineral resources may be included in the results of a preliminary economic assessment.